Odakyu 3000 series

 The Odakyu 3000 series (小田急3000形, Odakyū 3000-gata) is an electric multiple unit (EMU) commuter train type operated by the private railway operator Odakyu Electric Railway in Japan.
-First introduced on 10 February 2002, a total of 312 cars were built in eight batches with orders divided between Nippon Sharyo, Tokyu Car Corporation, and Kawasaki Heavy Industries.
-Originally formed as six- and eight-car trainsets, a further eight cars were built in late 2010 to augment six-car sets to ten cars.
+First introduced on 10 February 2002, a total of 336 cars were built with orders divided between Nippon Sharyo, Tokyu Car Corporation, and Kawasaki Heavy Industries.
+Originally formed as six- and eight-car trainsets, additional cars have been built since 2010 to augment pre-existing sets to ten cars.

 Formations

 10-car sets

 The 10-car sets, numbered 3081 to 3095, are formed as follows.

 The M1, T1, M3, and M5 cars each have one single-arm pantograph.

 8-car sets 3651–3665

 The M1, T1, and M3 cars each have one single-arm pantograph.

 6-car sets 3251–3262

 The M1 and M3 cars each have one single-arm pantograph.
 Sets 3252 to 3254 have wider doors.

 6-car sets 3263–3282

 The M1 and M3 cars each have one single-arm pantograph.